razirazo/docs.kupacareer.com.my/panel-resources.md

 # Accessing online resources

 ## Restricted Contents
-Resources like student document submissions repositories and evaluation forms are password-protected to minimise risk of abuse.
+Resources like student document submissions repositories and evaluation forms are password-protected to minimize risk of abuse.
 Only registered and confirmed panels are allowed to access it with following credentials:

 ```
 Username : user